 Wondering where to start?
 Click here–for ‘Getting Started‘.

 Who Am I?

 My name is Jacqui Murray.
 I am also the editor/curator/contributor/founding member of Ask a Tech Teacher.
 Often if you contact us, you’ll get me!
 I have been teaching K-8 technology for almost 20 years.
 I am the editor/author of over one hundred tech ed resources including a K-8 technology curriculum, K-8 keyboard curriculum, K-8 Digital Citizenship curriculum, and books on how to integrate technology into education.
-I am an adjunct professor on tech ed topics, webmaster for four blogs, CSG Master Teacher, an Amazon Vine Voice book reviewer, Editorial Review Board member for Journal for Computing Teachers, CAEP reviewer, CSTA presentation reviewer, freelance journalist on tech ed topics, and a weekly contributor to TeachHUB.
+I am an adjunct professor on tech ed topics, webmaster for four blogs, CSG Master Teacher, an Amazon Vine Voice book reviewer, CAEP reviewer, CSTA presentation reviewer, freelance journalist on tech ed topics, and a weekly contributor to TeachHUB.
 You can find my books, ebooks, webinars, and more at Structured Learning.

-I teach K-8 technology.
-I teach everything from mouse skills to Photoshop, teaching students to teaching teachers, creating curricula to implementing it, basing lessons on guidelines from IB to Common Core.
+I teach K-8 technology, everything from mouse skills to Photoshop, teaching students to teaching teachers, creating curricula to implementing it, basing lessons on guidelines from IB to Common Core.
 I am variously a guide, a computer repair person, a hand-holder, a problem-solver, a risk-taker, a negotiator, and a prognosticator.
 I wear all hats whether they fit or not.